 |12:45 PM||Visit & See Historic Downtown Honolulu, including the Kamehameha Statue, Capitol Building, Iolani Palace & more.|

 |1:30 PM||Return to your Waikiki, Ko Olina, or North Shore Locations|

 Our tours operate on daily from Waikiki, except for December 7th each year.
 On this day, commercial operations in the park are paused to allow for ceremonies to commemorate the "day that will live in infamy" and honor those who were killed during the attack.

-Tours from Ko Olina on Thursday.
+Tours from Ko Olina.
 Check for it here.